Kithraya/Array-ForEach-Extension/README.md

 ### More on strings:

-As strings are immutable, `foreach` internally splits strings to array form, and sets the `this` scope to that array, for easy manipulation.
+As strings are immutable, `foreach` internally splits strings to array form, and sets `this` as that internal array, for easy manipulation.

 ```javascript
 var str = foreach('ABCDE', function(v,i,s) {